-Definition: This is a common term you’ll see when browsing real estate investments or crowdfunding websites.
+Definition: This is a common real estate investment term you’ll see when browsing rental properties or crowdfunding websites.
 The internal rate of return (IRR) is a measurement of a property’s long-term profitability that takes into account the annual net cash flow and the change in equity over time.

 Why it matters: IRR is the single best estimate of your asset’s performance over the entire time that you plan to hold it.
 It allows you to evaluate investments that may have different cash flows or appreciation potential.

 Definition: An inspection contingency is a term in the purchase agreement that lets the buyer:

 - Hire a home inspector to look at the home

 - Receive a report from the inspector on the home’s condition and issues

 - Negotiate a sharing of the new costs with the seller or terminate the purchase agreement and get their earnest money deposit back